zuo/unittest_expander/README.rst

 (you may need to have administrator privileges and/or network access, especially if you are executing it *not* in a *virtualenv*).

-It is also possible to use the library not installing it at all: as its code is contained in a single file: ``unittest_expander.py``, you can just copy it into your project.
+It is also possible to use the library without installing it: as its code is contained in a single file: ``unittest_expander.py``, you can just copy it into your project.

 Usage example